 Transit ridership at UBC has increased considerably.
-Since 1997, ridership has increased 233% to a total of 63,300 weekday transit trips to and from UBC.
-The transit mode share increased from 18% in 1997 to 49% in Fall 2010, and transit now accounts for almost half of all trips to and from UBC.
+Since 1997, ridership has almost quadrupled, increasing 294% to a total of 74,800 weekday transit trips to and from UBC.
+The transit mode share tripled from 18% in 1997 to 54% in Fall 2011, and transit now accounts for more than half of all trips to and from UBC.

 This ridership increase has been the result of the student U-Pass program, significant improvements in transit service levels (including new routes to UBC and extended hours of service), and a reduced supply of commuter parking and higher prices for parking on campus.
-Table 3.1 provides a summary of the increase in transit trips and the transit mode share from Fall 1997 to Fall 2010, highlighting the change from 2002 to 2003 when the student U-Pass was introduced.
+Table 3.1 provides a summary of the increase in transit trips and the transit mode share from Fall 1997 to Fall 2011, highlighting the change from 2002 to 2003 when the student U-Pass was introduced.
 Figure 3.1 illustrates the changes in transit ridership from year to year.